Ultrase Side Effects

 Applies to pancrelipase: oral capsule, oral capsule delayed release, oral powder, oral tablet, oral tablet chewable

-Along with its needed effects, pancrelipase (the active ingredient contained in Ultrase) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, pancrelipase (the active ingredient contained in Ultrase) may cause unwanted side effects that require medical attention.

 - Skin rash or hives

 - joint pain